Purposeful Living

 On a blazing hot August afternoon, I stuck my head out my son’s open bedroom window and attempted to spray the house with a piddly stream of soapy water.

-Realizing that the sprayer still wasn’t functioning correctly, I pumped it about fifty times with hopes to increase the pressure.
+Realizing that the sprayer still wasn’t functioning correctly, I pumped it about fifty times with hopes of increasing the pressure.
 Mind you, I was standing in a bedroom.

 Much to my shock, the pumping worked—just not in the way I was expecting.
 The pressure became so strong that it blew the hose straight off the jug.
 With the force of a firehose, soapy water sprayed the entire bedroom.
 By the time I’d thrown the explosive device out the window, my two-year-old son and I stood soapy, forlorn, and in shock.